kirpnlbr/kirpnlbr/README.md

 ## ✹ creative with a multipotentiality bent
 Hi!
 I'm Kir, a full-stack designer and a sophomore at Ateneo de Manila University currently taking BS Management Information Systems as my undergrad.
-Currently, I'm the VP for Events at User Experience Society.

 In the past, I was mentored by Christian San Jose, the founder and CEO of UX+ University, for UX Design; the founding designer for two startups with my high school colleagues; a regional science and technology fair winner for a mobile app; and a student leader and creative.